10 tips for finding buyers on the European natural cosmetic ingredients market

 - The European Federation for Cosmetic Ingredients (EFfCI) is an organisation for the ingredients sector.
 Its members are public authorities, trade groups and private organisations inside and outside the European Union.
 You can find the list of members on the EFfCI website.

 - Cosmetics Europe represents the cosmetics industry in Europe.
 Its members are personal care manufacturers, as well as associations representing the cosmetics sector at the national level.
 The full list of members is available on the Cosmetics Europe website.
+Industry updates can be found on its COVID-19 Resource Platform.

 You should also consider approaching sector associations on a country level.
 Important cosmetics associations at the country level are:

 - La Fédération des Entreprises de la Beauté (FEBEA) - French association for the beauty industry.
+It provides regular updates on the effects of the coronavirus on the industry (in French only).

 - Industrieverband Körperpflege und Waschmittel (IKW) – German association for the beauty and home care industry.
 You can find the full list of members on the IKW website.

 - Cosmetica Italia – Italian association for the cosmetics industry.
 You can find the full list of members on the Cosmetica Italia website.
+It provides information on the implications of the coronavirus (in Italian only).

 - La Asociación Nacional de Perfumería y Cosmética (STANPA) – Spanish association for the perfumery and cosmetics industry.
 You can find the full list of members on the STANPA website.
+It provides information on the implications of the coronavirus for these industries.

 - Cosmetic, Toiletry and Perfumery Association (CTPA) (UK) - You can find the full list of members on the CTPA website.
+The website provides information about the implications of both the coronavirus and Brexit.

 You should also visit websites of natural & organic cosmetics certification standards in Europe.
 The most important ones include: